 After six years, the Society published Echoes of the Aesthetic Society of Jersey City (1882), a compilation of songs, papers, essays, and poems presented at its meetings.
 In 1885, Smith represented the state of New Jersey at the New Orleans Exposition as commissioner of the Department of Woman's Work.

 Erminnie Smith was only fifty years old when she died at her home on June 9, 1886.
 She was buried at New York Bay Cemetery after a funeral service at the Lafayette Reformed Church.
-The Aesthetic Society established the Erminnie A. Smith Memorial Prize at Vassar College after her death.
+After her death, the Aesthetic Society established the Erminnie A. Smith Memorial Prize at Vassar College.
 Vassar also received the mineral and fossil specimens that Smith collected and kept in her home in Jersey City.

 Aesthetic Society of Jersey City.
 Echoes of the Aesthetic Society of Jersey City.
 New York: Thompson & Moreau Printers, 1882.